Get to know Adverity#

 What can I achieve with Adverity?#

-Data in Adverity is organized by workspaces.
+Most organizations use multiple workspaces to separate data by team, client, or region.
 For help choosing the right structure, see Best practices for workspace structure.

 Platform areas at a glance#